AlgyJr/ios_guides/UITableView-Guide.md

 ```

 If your estimate is wildly incorrect or if you have extremely variable
-row heights, you may find that the behavior and sizing of the scroll bar
+row heights, you may find the behavior and sizing of the scroll bar
 to be less than satisfactory.
 In this case you may want to implement
 the
 [`estimatedHeightForRowAtIndexPath:`][estimatedrowheightforindexpath]